maxuser0/pyjinn/README.md

 ### interpreter

 Reads Python source code (or AST in JSON format) and executes it.
+Builds a library suitable for embedding in a Java app.

+### app

+Standalone app containing all required runtime dependencies for executing the parser and interpreter on Python code passed on stdin.

 ## Java integration